atomjump/notifications/README.md

 					serverPath is your Loop Server file path. apiKey is the Google GCM apiKey.
-					staging is true/false for which Loop Server config to use.] php install.php
+					staging is true/false for which Loop Server config to use.] cp pushcertSAMPLE.pem pushcert.pem				[You will need your own Apple push certicate in here] php install.php
 ```